Having ideas for your mentoring program that you can experiment with and keep the experience fresh for employees is vital.

 15. Mock interviews

 Coaching up your mentees for success - give mentees real-world experience and prepare them for success by conducting mock interviews that mimic the job interview process.
 Provide actionable advice to help improve their performance so they are well-prepared.
+This practice is invaluable as one study found that 96% of people who took a mock interview went on to eventually land their dream job.

 16. Field trips